DoctorEvidence/dpackjs/README.md

 ## Specification
 The basic entity in the DPack is a block which consists of a `type` which consists of 2 bit (unsigned) integer and an accompanying number which consists of up to 40 bit (unsigned) integer.
 This is encoded with 1 to 6 bytes.
 All bytes have an initial 0 bit (only 0 - 127 byte range are used).
-The second byte is always a "stop" bit.
+The second bit is always a "stop" bit.
 A one means this is the last byte, a zero means additional bytes are part of the block.
 In the first byte, The next two bits (3rd and 4th) represent the `type` of the block.
 The remaining bits, the first four bits of the first byte, and all remaining bytes (up to and including a byte with a stop bit) are used to encode the accompanying number, which is interpreted by big endian bytes/bits.
 For example:
 0 1 0 1 0 0 1 0 - Stop bit is set (1), type (0 1) is 1, and accompanying number (0 0 1 0) is 2.
 0 0 1 0 0 0 0 1 - Stop bit is not set (0), type (1 0) is 2, bits (0 0 0 1) will be added to next byte:
-	0 1 0 0 0 1 0 0 - Stop bit is set.
+ next: 0 1 0 0 0 1 0 0 - Stop bit is set.
 Combined bits (0 0 0 1  0 0 0 1 0 0) make 68 the accompanying number.

+extension entity:
+1 1 0 t t t t stop-bit  1 0 t t n n n n

 There may be up to 8 bytes, which accomodates up to 46 bits for the accompanying number, therefore it must be an unsigned integers under 2^46.